Admin-John/Teye-Lawer-Profile/README.md

   </a>
 </div>

-# Contact
- 0203638985   GA-082-516.
-Lokko Street, Adjacent to Ry-mix Pub.
-P.O.
-Box GP2610, GT Accra, Ghana

 # PROFILE
-Business and data analyst with a practical understanding of business operations and the ability to perform causal analysis to effectively resolve bottlenecks.
+Data analyst with a practical understanding of business operations and the ability to perform causal analysis to effectively resolve bottlenecks.
 Apt to employ my technical expertise and business analysis knowledge to streamline business procedures and ensure they align with the organization's objectives.
 With a determination to apply an in-depth understanding of statistical demographics, biometric research, market research, and forecast analysis to enhance business sustainability and continuity in fields such as banking, FMCG, International NGO, and technology.

 # EDUCATION

-> - **Coursera – IBM                             Data Analyst Professional Certificate                 Jan.
+> - **Coursera – IBM                   -          Data Analyst Professional Certificate            -    Jan.
 2024 – April 2024**
-> - **University of Ghana                        BSc.
-Mathematical Science, Statistics Major           Aug.
+> - **University of Ghana              -         BSc.
+Mathematical Science, Statistics Major      -     Aug.
 2018 – Sep.
 2022**
-> - **Ghana Senior High School                   Science                                               Aug.
+> - **Ghana Senior High School         -        Science                                          -     Aug.
 2012 - June 2015**

 # EXPERIENCE/ WORK HISTORY